entur/owasp-orb/README.md

 See the [arguments page](https://jeremylong.github.io/DependencyCheck/dependency-check-cli/arguments.html) for further details.
 Note that `--format`, `--data` and `--noupdate` arguments are already appended by this orb (updating the database is performed in an individual previous step).

+Use `no_output_timeout` parameter to avoid "Too long with no output (exceeded 10m0s): context deadline exceeded" error
 ## Caching
 The OWASP plugin checks for updates to its database every four hours, and the database is cached by the orb like so: